Nicholas Montaño

 My Background

 I've trained for 3 years with SE International to become a Somatic Experiencing Practitioner (SEP), and am on the assisting team for the Portland SE training.
 I've also worked as a licensed massage therapist, something that really helped me to gain experience with the subtleties of our bodies in a direct, more-than-cognitive way (and a great brain rebalancing after 7 years of Software Engineering).
 I've found somatic and mindfulness-based approaches to be a paradigm shift, and joyfully continue training in them, including a year of training in Inner Relationship Focusing (IRF), and nine months training in Hakomi.
+Lately, I've been finding NARM to be an incredibly helpful lens for both me and my clients.
+Spirituality caused a lot of harm in my earlier life, but I've come to find it anew as I've realized it to be very ground of what we're touching when we heal on deeper levels.
 You can learn a fair bit more about me and my approach by clicking on my website link above.

 More About the People I Treat